brownworth/Powershell-Management-Tools/README.md

 # Powershell-Management-Tools
-A repository of Powershell Management Tools for remote management of domain joined machines.
+This will be a repository of Powershell scripts and snippets to assist in remote management and reporting on Windows machines.